-

 Review...

 “Humbug is a favourite at the Goulburn Club.
 Superb musicians with clever arrangements and pleasant harmonies, they interpret folk songs in a very engaging way.
 They are a band that is always entertaining and never fails to engage the audience either in listening, singing along or dancing to upbeat tunes.
 Humbug are always welcome at the Goulburn Club.”
-Ron McLaughlin - events Co-ordination, The Goulburn
+Ron McLaughlin - events Co-ordination

 Online links, including website, You Tube Clips, Facebook and Reverbnation: